albertintech/apai/docs/congress/cmf/fema/fcao-explainer.md

 **Score disclosure:** Scores appear on ballots as percentages: "House FCAO Score: 87%" or similar.
 Voters see the number alongside party affiliation and endorsements.

 **Retakes permitted:** Candidates may retake examinations unlimited times.
-Only the highest score within the validity period is reported.
+Only the highest score is reported.
 This encourages preparation rather than penalizing initial performance.

-**Score validity:** Examination scores remain valid for 10 years from the date of examination.
-After expiration, candidates must complete a new examination to satisfy the examination requirement -- applying the same professional recertification principle that governs attorneys, physicians, and other credentialed professions.
-Expiration resets the participation requirement, not a score threshold: a candidate with an expired score must retake the exam but can still score 0% and appear on the ballot.
-FCAO provides 12-month advance notification before a score expires.

 **Exemptions:** Incumbent officeholders seeking reelection to their current office are exempt.
 Former federal officeholders seeking any federal office are also exempt, provided they completed the applicable FCAO examination within the past 10 years and the examination structure has not substantially changed.
 Exempt candidates' ballots display "Exempt (Current Representative)" or equivalent.
 They've demonstrated competency through service.